Morality in Islam: Sex

-Modern birth control is "generally accepted"; while pornography, using sex in advertising, crossdressing are all considered wrong.
+Modern birth control is "generally accepted"; while pornography, using sex in advertising, and crossdressing are all considered wrong.

 Family and marriage

 Islamic law "prescribes marriage", and for the married to have children.

 Malcolm Clark writes that "the patriarchal family is considered "the divine norm;" but "mutuality is encouraged" between the spouses.

 A "crucial religious requirement" of marriage is a "contract negotiated by the man and the male representative of the woman and signed in the presence of two".
 Also recommended is marriage at an early age (though less feasible in the modern age) with a public celebratory feast.
 A husband may have up to four wives (where laws permit) but must "treat them equally".

-(If a man or woman have been wet nursed as a child, there are restrictions on whom they can marry.
-The Quran prohibits the man from having sexual relations with any woman or daughter of any woman who have wet nursed him (a "milk mother" or "milk sister");

-and hadith prohibit a woman from marrying her wet-nurse's husband.
+If a man or woman has been wet nursed as a child, there are restrictions on whom they can marry.
+The Quran prohibits Muslims from marrying their wet nurse (in the case of men) or their wet nurse's husband (in the case of women), or any other children the women has breastfed.
+One hadith prohibited a woman from marrying her wet-nurse's husband.